 * Correspondence: e-mail@e-mail.com; Tel.: (optional; include country code; if there are multiple corresponding authors, add author initials)

-Abstract: Background.
-Head injuries contribute to almost 50% of all injuries.
-Head injuries are still one of the major causes of loss of life and loss of function among young adults.
-Nowadays, head injury has become a major community problem.
-Recently, head injury has become one of the biggest issues of almost more than 57 million people in the whole world living with the neurological problem raised by TBI, in which 10 million people require hospital base care.
-Objectives.
-To determine the epidemiological aspects of patients with head injury (HI) in Aseer Central Hospital (ACH).
-Materials and Methods.
-This is a retrospective cross-sectional study.
-Data were gathered from patients’ files and the registrar’s database of ACH.
-The study duration was January 2015–December 2017.
-All patients with head injury admitted to ACH during the study duration were included in the study.
+Abstract: Head injuries contribute to approximately 50% of all injuries and remain a leading cause of loss of life and function among young adults.
+Thus, they have become a major public health concern; currently, more than 57 million people worldwide live with traumatic brain injury-related neurological issues, of whom 10 million require hospital-based care.
+This study aimed to determine epidemiological characteristics of patients with head injury treated at Aseer Central Hospital (ACH).
+In this retrospective cross-sectional study, data were collected from patient files and the registrar’s database of ACH between January 2015 and December 2017.
+We included all patients with head injury admitted to ACH during the study period.
 SPSS software was used for analysis.
-Descriptive statistics were obtained (mean SD frequencies, percentages).
-Statistical tests, t test, and chi-squared test were applied to measure the significant difference among the variables.
-P-value less than 0.05 was considered as a significant difference.
-Results.
-There were 353 patients with head injury, and the mean ± SD of age was 27.01 ± 13.9.
-Motor vehicle accidents (MVA) accounted for (89.3%) of head injury.
-A total of 87.3% of the patients were male while 12.7% were female.
-Conclusion.
-In this study, we observed that MVA is the leading cause of brain/head injuries in the KSA, despite the implementations of new speed rules.
-However, with new regulations of forbidding cell phone use while driving and forcing the seat belt regulations, a major impact on these numbers is expected in the future.
+Descriptive statistics (means, standard deviations, frequencies, percentages) were obtained.
+Statistical tests (t-test and chi-squared test) were applied to measure significant differences among variables; a P-value lower than 0.05 was considered significant.
+Of 353 patients with head injury (age [mean ± standard deviation], 27.01 ± 13.9 years), 87.3% were male and 12.7% were female.
+Motor vehicle accidents accounted for 89.3% of head injuries.
+To conclude, we observed that motor vehicle accidents were the leading cause of head injuries in the Kingdom of Saudi Arabia, despite the implementation of new speeding rules.
+However, new regulations forbidding cell phone use while driving and requiring seat belts to be worn are expected to markedly affect these numbers.
 Thus, a future study is recommended to assess these expectations.

 Keywords: keyword 1; keyword 2; keyword 3